 Anyway, the weekend around July 25 is a great time to visit Puerto Rico.
 There are lots of events, both touristic and cultural.
 In 2022, the Fiesta de San Juan celebrated 500 years since the city’s founding.

 July 25 is an official holiday in Puerto Rico.
-The date has several meanings in addition to the signing of the Puerto Rican Constitution:
+The date has many special meanings:

-- July 25 is the Feast of St. James (Santiago Apóstol), the patron saint of Spain, Guatemala and Loíza, Puerto Rico.
-The day is the highlight of the Festival of Santiago Apóstol in Loíza.
+- July 25 is the Feast of St James (Santiago Apóstol), the patron saint of Spain, Guatemala and small towns across the Latin world.

-- July 25 is the Feast of Saint Christopher, the Christian martyr and patron saint of travelers.
-The Puerto Rican economy is based on tourism.
+- July 25 is the Feast of St Christopher, the patron saint of travelers.
+Part of the Puerto Rican economy is based on tourism.

-- July 25, 1898 ~ The United States invaded Spanish Puerto Rico in the southern town of Yauco.
+- July 25, 1898 ~ The United States invaded Spanish Puerto Rico in the southern town of Guánica in Yauco.
 Nobody celebrates that any more, but burying the date under all these other celebrations has its own meaning.

-- July 25, 2019 ~ #RickyRenuncia, The long-awaited resignation of Ricardo Rosselló, the incompetent and corrupt 12th Governor of Puerto Rico, was finally confirmed.
+- July 25, 2019 ~ #RickyRenuncia, The long-awaited resignation of Ricardo Rosselló, the unpopular 12th Governor of Puerto Rico, was finally confirmed.

 In the Latin world, there are often parallel universes of Indigenous, European and African traditions if you know how to read them.
 To be Puerto Rican is to be all of the above from the Indigenous Taíno, to the first colonizer and to the last colonizer. ¡WEPA! 🇵🇷